MiguelAlho/LearningChallenge2018/PITCHME.md

 #### Tools like Code-Maat and SonaeQube

 Note:
-* Sonae Qunbe stores code metrics and analysis histroically
+* Sonae Qube stores code metrics and analysis histroically
 * Code-maat checks for code coupling trends and change motivation
 ---
 ## Value Processes